*. Where did this movie go wrong? It did so much right.

 *.
-It’s a talented cast, and Winona Ryder has far more sex appeal than I think she’s ever been given credit for.
-I think she’s perfect as the good girl who wants it so bad.
-She even gives the ear of Dracula’s wolf a hand-job!
-And poor Gary Oldman is practically unmanned when she goes down on him.
+Winona Ryder has far more sex appeal than I think she’s ever been given credit for.
+She’s perfect as the good girl who wants it so bad.
+She even gives the ear of Dracula’s wolf a hand-job, and poor Gary Oldman is practically unmanned when she goes down on him.

 *.
 Sex and vampires have always been a natural fit, and I think the decision to go full erotic mode here is justified and effectively done.
 Which brings me back to my initial question: Where did this movie go wrong?